adamnpeace/comp90-cw1/README.md

-# COMP0090 Group Assignment 1
+# C90 Deep Learning Coursework 1

-Make your own notebook in the relevant folder yay bye
+Submitted as part of the UCL c90 Deep Learning coursework.